 Step 7: Wait for Pineapple to Root

-It’ll take about 1-3 months for your pineapple to root.
-To test the progress, very gently tug on the crown to see if it is taking hold in the soil.
+It’ll take about one to three months for your pineapple to root.
+To test the progress, gently tug on the crown to see if it is taking hold in the soil.
 Don’t pull hard enough to break the roots.

 Step 8: Repot Pineapple Plant